Whether you live in Stotfold, or plan to visit us in the future, you will find lots of useful information on this website.

 Current Information can be found on the Government’s dedicated webpage https://www.gov.uk/guidance/restrictionswhatyoucanandcannotdo

-The Town Council office will be open on Monday, Tuesday, Thursday and Friday.
-Reception will be open from 10am - 1pm.
+The Town Council staff are available Monday - Friday, 10am - 4pm.
 If you wish to speak to a member of staff, please contact us on 01462 730064.
-Note that Reception is now closed on Wednesdays.
-Staff working hours are 10am - 4pm, Monday -Friday.
 All staff are contactable by telephone or email.

 Staff can be contacted Monday - Friday on 01462 730064 or email@example.com.